 Please enter your name, email and zip code below to sign up!

-The Salvation Army continues to provide meals to meet the immediate needs of evacuees.
-In addition to meals, The Salvation Army is providing relief and resources in ten counties across Oregon.
+The Salvation Army continues to provide meals to meet the immediate needs of those affected by the Oregon Wildfires.
+In addition to meals, The Salvation Army is providing relief and resources across Oregon.
 If you are seeking assistance, please click the GET HELP button on the banner.

 The Salvation Army Emergency Disaster Teams continue to provide meals, food, and snacks in the following areas: